mindgruve/mg-reverse-proxy/README.md

 # mg-reverse-proxy

-MG-Reverse-Proxy works by transforming the output buffer and headers created by your application into a Symfony Reponse object that it can use to intellegently cache using the Symfony HTTP Cache.
+MG-Reverse-Proxy provides a bridge between your application and the Symfony HTTP Cache.
+It works by transforming the output buffer and headers created by your application into a Symfony Reponse object that the can be intellegently cached.

 ## HTTP Caching Overview
 In general, MG-Reverse-Proxy will cache responses that are set to PUBLIC and have a non-zero MAX-AGE, and will only cache 'safe' HTTP methods.
 Since MG-Reverse-Proxy leverages the Symfony HTTPCache, there are many methods available to customize your response headers.